SMSpp-Project/tools/README.md

 used as the initial state for the next simulation.
 See the comments below for more details.
 If the value NUMBER provided by this option is greater than 1, then NUMBER consecutive simulations are performed.

-The `-r` option indicates that the integrality constraints over the variables must be relaxed.

 The `-n` option specifies the number of sub-Blocks of SDDPBlock that must be constructed for each stage.
 By default, SDDPBlock contains a single sub-Blocks